Home > Business > Logistics purchasing > Supplier, key profession in the supply chain

 • Knowledge of customs regulations

-BEHAVIORAL AND RELATIONAL SKILLS (soft skills/soft skills)
+BEHAVIOURAL AND RELATIONAL SKILLS (soft skills)

 • Ability to analyse and summarise

-• Very good ability to manage stress
+• Very good stress management skills

-What are its prospects for development?
+What are its development prospects?

-• Strong employment opportunities
+• Strong job opportunities

 • Many daily challenges